 Compliance, Permits and Taxes.
-Contractor shall comply and shall cause all subcontractors, material suppliers and laborers (collectively, “Subcontractors”) to comply with all applicable federal, state and local laws, ordinances, codes, rules and regulations, including but not limited to those relating to labor, health, fire, safety and construction (“Applicable Laws”), as well as Owner’s safety standards and protocols, and shall obtain and pay for, or shall arrange for the payment of, all licenses, permits and fees required by any governmental authority having jurisdiction over the Services, all of which payments are included in the Contract Amount payable to Contractor hereunder.
-Without limiting the generality of the foregoing, Contractor shall, at its own cost, and included within the Contract Amount, secure and maintain, and shall provide Owner with copies of, permits and licenses necessary to carry out the Services.
+Contractor shall comply and shall cause all subcontractors, material suppliers and laborers (collectively, “Subcontractors”) to comply with all applicable federal, state and local laws, ordinances, codes, rules and regulations, including but not limited to those relating to labor, health, fire, safety and construction (“Applicable Laws”), as well as Responsible Party’s safety standards and protocols, and shall obtain and pay for, or shall arrange for the payment of, all licenses, permits and fees required by any governmental authority having jurisdiction over the Services, all of which payments are included in the Contract Amount payable to Contractor hereunder.
+Without limiting the generality of the foregoing, Contractor shall, at its own cost, and included within the Contract Amount, secure and maintain, and shall provide Responsible Party with copies of, permits and licenses necessary to carry out the Services.
 Contractor shall (and shall cause all Subcontractors to) comply with and be responsible for all requirements under the rules and regulations of the Occupational Safety and Health Act of 1970 (as amended) and any other State-specific occupational safety and health plan or program in effect in the State in which (and at the time that) the Services are performed.
-Contractor acknowledges and agrees that the Contract Amount includes all applicable local, state, and federal taxes required to be paid by Contractor in connection with this Contract or the Services, including gross receipts and sales taxes, and any benefits related to employee programs or benefits, and that Contractor is solely responsible for the payment of such taxes, and Owner has no obligation to contribute any amounts toward the payment of such taxes.
-Contractor shall pay, and shall indemnify, defend and hold harmless Owner from and against its failure to pay, all such obligations.
+Contractor acknowledges and agrees that the Contract Amount includes all applicable local, state, and federal taxes required to be paid by Contractor in connection with this Contract or the Services, including gross receipts and sales taxes, and any benefits related to employee programs or benefits, and that Contractor is solely responsible for the payment of such taxes, and Responsible Party has no obligation to contribute any amounts toward the payment of such taxes.
+Contractor shall pay, and shall indemnify, defend and hold harmless Responsible Party from and against its failure to pay, all such obligations.

 ADA Compliance.
 Contractor agrees that the Services shall be rendered in compliance with the current understanding and interpretation of the Americans with Disabilities Act Guidelines, Appendix A to the Americans with Disabilities Act of 1990, 42 U.S.C.
 Sections 12101 through 12213 (“ADA”) and any similar Applicable Laws.
-If Owner requests changes to the Contract Documents or the Services that may conflict with the requirements of the ADA or any similar Applicable Laws, Contractor shall so advise Owner in writing.
-If Owner requires that the Services deviate from Contractor’s reasonable judgment and understanding of the provisions of the ADA or any similar Applicable Laws after Contractor has notified Owner of such deviation, then Owner shall hold Contractor harmless from any claim based upon such deviation.
+If Responsible Party requests changes to the Contract Documents or the Services that may conflict with the requirements of the ADA or any similar Applicable Laws, Contractor shall so advise Responsible Party in writing.
+If Responsible Party requires that the Services deviate from Contractor’s reasonable judgment and understanding of the provisions of the ADA or any similar Applicable Laws after Contractor has notified Responsible Party of such deviation, then Responsible Party shall hold Contractor harmless from any claim based upon such deviation.
 For clarity, this does not relieve Contractor of its duty to adhere to applicable state and local building codes or any other provision of Applicable Laws.

 Appropriate Licensing.
 Contractor warrants that it is licensed by the appropriate governmental authorities to do the Services required hereunder and has paid all of the required license and permit fees.
-Upon request of Owner, Contractor shall produce evidence satisfactory to Owner of such right, license or permit.
+Upon request of Responsible Party, Contractor shall produce evidence satisfactory to Responsible Party of such right, license or permit.